 The TExES Physical Education EC – 12 Exam is a certification examination that is designed to determine if an individual has the knowledge necessary to teach physical education at any grade level in the state of Texas.
 This exam focuses on ways to improve movement skills, physical fitness, and overall health through a variety of physical exercises, activities, and other similar teaching methods.
 This exam is required in order to become a certified physical education teacher within the Texas public school system.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Physical Education EC – 12 Exam is offered in both a computerized and paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Physical Education EC – 12 Exam is offered in a computerized format and the registration fee for the exam is $131.
 However, there may be other exams and fees in addition to this exam that are required in order to become certified as an entry-level physical education teacher within the state of Texas.

 Sample Study Notes